haiderinam/pair_con_select/README.md

-# pair_con_select
+# Pairwise Comparisons of Conditional Selection
-# The published website showing all the code and results can be accessed [here][https://pritchardlabatpsu.github.io/pairwisecomparisons/].
+# The published website showing all the code and results can be accessed [here]:https://pritchardlabatpsu.github.io/pairwisecomparisons/

 A [workflowr][] project.